University delays full implementation of Paycom payroll system for student employees until summer

 Media Credit: Lexi Buckner / The Beacon

 The payroll system for student employees recently underwent significant shifts.
-Last November, the university notified student employees of a switch from Self-Serve Banner to Paycom, effective Dec.
-16.
+Last November, the university notified student employees of a switch from Self-Serve Banner to Paycom, effective January 2026.

-She says the delay in switching to timekeeping systems for student employees was made to reduce the strain on campus resources, including our HR and payroll teams, and to support student employment supervisors through the transition.
+She says the delay in switching to timekeeping systems for student employees was made to reduce the strain on campus resources, including HR and payroll teams, and to support student employment supervisors through the transition.

 The delay was communicated to student employees via email on Dec.
 23.